 For the first six months, infants gain about one pound every month.
-Therefore, the average weight at six months for boys is 17 pounds 8 ounces (7.9 kg) and 16 pounds 2 ounces (7.3 kg) for girls.
+Therefore, the average weight (according to baby weight chart) at six months for boys is 17 pounds 8 ounces (7.9 kg) and 16 pounds 2 ounces (7.3 kg) for girls.

 By one year

 After the sixth month going to the first year, there is a slow weight gain for most babies.
 At twelve months, the average weight of a boy is 21 pounds 3 ounces (9.6 kg) and 19 pounds 10 ounces (8.9 kg) for girls.